Reports (UO Online Course Student Experience Survey)

 Comment Summary Page (Link in Upper Right Corner)

 The Comment Summary Page displays the qualitative comments written by students; comments are presented in random order.
-Instructors can view all qualitative comments from the evaluations, whether the comments are signed or not.
-The names of students who have signed their evaluations display at the end of the comment.
+Instructors can view all qualitative comments from the evaluations.

 Individual Responses Page (Link in Upper Right Corner)